rvdborne/SAML/README.md

 - Telligent.Evolution.SecurityModules.dll
 - Telligent.Evolution.VelocityExtensions.dll

-### Install and configure Telligent Connect for Salesforce
+### Install and configure the Telligent SAML Authentication Plugin

 #### In this Article